 Helping Pets and People in Crisis

 The Mayor's Alliance for NYC's Animals created the Helping Pets and People in Crisis program in response to the many requests we receive from people facing heartbreaking separation from their pets during times of crisis.
-The program attempts to provide assistance to women, men, and children fleeing domestic violence; seniors requiring medical care outside of their home; and families facing eviction or other temporary setbacks.
+The program attempts to provide assistance to individuals and families fleeing domestic violence; seniors requiring medical care outside of their home; and families facing eviction or other temporary setbacks.

-By collaborating with traditional social services, we can sometimes offer temporary care of these pets through our foster care network and boarding facilities, with the aim of reuniting the pets with their families once their situation is stabilized.
-If reunification is not possible, the pets are placed for adoption, sparing families already in crisis the further distress of leaving their beloved pet in a shelter.
+By collaborating with traditional social services, we offer creative solutions and pet welfare services aimed at keeping pets with their families or reuniting them quickly once their situation is stabilized.
+If reunification is not possible, the pets are placed for adoption, sparing families already in crisis the further distress of relinquishing their beloved pet in a shelter.

-In May 2013, we began a partnership with Urban Resource Institute and its People and Animals Living Safely (URIPALS) pilot program.
+In May 2013, the Alliance began a partnership with Urban Resource Institute and its URI People and Animals Living Safely (URIPALS) pilot program.
 URIPALS is the first program for victims of domestic violence in New York City — and one of the few offered nationwide — that offers co-sheltering for families and their pets.

-The PALS program equips a URI shelter to house families and pets together, preserving the welfare and safety of all.
+The URIPALS program allows families and their pets to shelter in the emergency facility, preserving the welfare and safety of all.
 The program began by accepting small animals, such as cats, rabbits, birds, and fish, and later expanded to include dogs.
-URI is seeking funding and resources to equip its facility to accept dogs and expand the program to other shelters.
+URI is seeking funding and resources to expand the program to other shelters.
 The Alliance provides essential support in the form of crucial expertise and technical assistance addressing the link between animal welfare and human welfare as well as pet welfare assistance.